4 of the Most Expensive Flowers in the World and 2 Priceless Ones

-The tulip was actually quite sick, having contracted the dreaded ‘tulip breaking virus’ which weakened the bulb and often ended in the premature death of the flower – and death of the species.
-It’s still seen today in many tulip species and can create some beautiful color combinations, but it makes it more difficult to cultivate as it retards the plant somewhat.
+The tulip was actually quite sick.
+It has contracted the dreaded ‘tulip breaking virus’ which weakened the bulb and often ended in the premature death of the flower – and death of the species.
+It’s still seen today in many tulip species.
+Besides, it can create some beautiful color combinations.
+But it makes it more difficult to cultivate as it retards the plant somewhat.
 This did not stop men and women alike from trying to attain the beautiful bulb any way they could.
 Sadly, the unique species died out and are today an extinct species of Tulips.

 Most of you probably knew this flower would be on the list!
 And if you don’t know what I’m talking about, then please read on and be in awe of this wonderful flower.